beetbox/beets/docs/plugins/spotify.rst

 * ``beet spotifysync [-f]``: obtain popularity and audio features information for every track in the library.
 By default, ``spotifysync`` will skip tracks that already have this information populated.
 Using the ``-f`` or ``-force`` option will download the data even for tracks that already have it.
+Please note that ``spotifysync`` works on tracks that have the Spotify track identifiers.
+So run ``spotifysync`` only after importing your music, during which Spotify identifiers will be added for tracks where Spotify is chosen as the tag source.